douglasgreen/duolingo/esperanto/vocab.md

 - the kitten - la katido
 - the - la
 - the lamb - la ŝafido
+- the lamp - la lampo
 - the language - la lingvo
 - the letter (written communication) - la letero
 - the liter - la litro
 - the lunch - la tagmanĝo
+- the magazine; the newspaper - la gazeto
 - the mango - la mango
 - the man - la viro
 - the map - la mapo